onefrankguy/frankmitchell.org/posts/how-to-do-devops-even-if-you-cant-write-code.md

 Traditionally, developers only talk to operations people when they have new code that needs deployed.
 That creates more work for the operations people.

-Traditionally, operations people only talk to developers when something's broken.
+Traditionally, operations people only talk to developers when something is broken.
 That creates more work for the developers.

 Traditionally, the boss only talks to developers when they need new features built.
 That creates more work for the developers.

-Traditonally, the boss only talks to the operations people when something's broken.
-THat creates more work for the operations people.
+Traditionally, the boss only talks to the operations people when something is broken.
+That creates more work for the operations people.

 No one likes more work.